 In approaching a discussion of the thinking of Nietzsche and Darwin, we must first establish the basic terms that ground the thinking of the scientist, Darwin, and the philosopher, Nietzsche and show what distinguishes them.
 Nietzsche once wrote that Darwinism is “true, but deadly”.
 What did he mean by that?

 From our earlier writings we can see that the essential distinction between the ancients and the moderns is the understanding of nature and eternity (beings and Being) and of nature and history (beings and Time).
-Both Darwin and Nietzsche are 19th century thinkers and both are responsible for much of the thinking that grounds what we have called the modern.
-What students study in the Areas of Knowledge and how these beings/things are understood through the Ways of Knowing will help us to understand the origins of the language that we use everyday unthinkingly.
+Both Darwin and Nietzsche are 19th century thinkers and both are responsible for much of the thinking that grounds what we have called the “modern”.
+What students study in the Areas of Knowledge and how these beings/things are understood will help us to understand the origins of the language that we use everyday unthinkingly.

 In what manner are beings understood (knowledge) and what is the ‘what’ of beings in both the “essentia” of beings, and ‘how’ these beings ‘are’ (the “existentia” of beings) in both these thinkers?